Tue, 29 Oct 2024

 Free Beginner Crochet Patterns on Yarncrafted.com

-If you’re ever confused by an abbreviation, refer back to a crochet abbreviation chart or look up the term online.
+If you’re ever confused by an abbreviation, refer back to a crochet abbreviation chart or look up the term.
 Having a cheat sheet nearby can make things much easier.

 If you find yourself losing track of rows or stitch counts, make sure to count regularly, especially at the end of each row or round.